Breakdown Guarantee for long distance travel!

 Tigit will not sell or rent any motorbike that we think won’t survive a journey without a breakdown.
 To see our list of models please go to our travel page.

-Tigit Motorbikes has a guarantee to refund any maintenance costs occurred throughout the journey. (this excludes oil changes and flat tires).
+Tigit Motorbikes has a guarantee to refund any maintenance costs that occurred throughout the journey. (this excludes oil changes and flat tires).

 To have the motorbike covered from crashes, please read the Tigit Motorbikes Damage Waiver.

 - Customer must change the oil every 1000km and provide evidence of a receipt or photo of the motorbike having an oil change.

 - Customer must use genuine Honda/Yamaha/Suzuki stores and phone us before any maintenance work is done.
 We must understand the situation and be given the opportunity to speak with the mechanic before any work is done.

 - Crashes – this is the customer’s responsibility

 - Flat tires/replacing tires – We are experienced in judging the age of a tire and we do replace old tires that we feel are not fit for another journey.
 If a customer points out that a tire is not suitable we will gladly replace it before the motorbike begins a journey.

 - We do not cover customers listening to random Vietnamese people claiming everything on the motorbike is broken.
 This is a common scam and customers must be smart enough to ignore it.